Types of Solar Power The Methods by which Sun Radiation is Converted to Electrical Power

 - Concentrated photoelectric generators use optical devices (mirrors or lenses) to concentrate more sun radiation on the solar panels.
 The idea is to save land size and money, because solar panels are much more expensive than the lenses and mirrors.
 Concentrated solar power generation elements need to have tracking after the sun solar trackers

-New Types of Solar Power Generators Created a Paradigm Shift Utilities in developed countries as well as private sector entities take advantage of the distributed nature of solar panels.
+Utilities in developed countries as well as private sector entities take advantage of the distributed nature of solar panels.
 Small size power plants are connected to the grid.
 It is less expensive and faster to install distributed solar panels than to build the very large scale power plants and build new cross country super high voltage power lines.
-This distributed-generation approach provides is a paradigm shift for the future electricity systems.
-Small computer controlled generators, distributed in close vicinity to the consumers base, could serve as an alternative for new large coal, nuclear and natural gas plants that are the nowadays backbone of electricity production.
-For underdeveloped countries, the ultimate solution for bringing electricity to the remote villages and small towns are small and medium size distributed power generators

 Types of solar power are only a subset of the known types of solar energy utilization